 National governments, international agencies, other public health decision-makers and researchers want VA data to inform burden of disease estimation and program evaluation; cause of death estimates fit for this purpose must meet high accuracy standards and be comparable over time and across countries.
 This demand requires the standardization of methods of collecting causes of death, assessing their quality, and combining data from different sources for analysis and presentation; and this standardization, in turn, requires international collaboration of all relevant disciplines.

 A WHO VA working group was established at the first meeting of the WHO Reference Group on Global Health Statistics, 9–10 December 2013.
-Chaired by Daniel Chandramohan of the London School of Hygiene and Tropical Medicine, the group brought together experts in this field to support WHO in the development of WHO VA standards.
+Led by Daniel Chandramohan of the London School of Hygiene and Tropical Medicine, who was the first chair of the group, it brought together experts in this field to support WHO in the development of WHO VA standards.
 The working group was re-constituted as a WHO VA Reference Group, which convened for the first time in Seoul, South Korea at the annual meeting of the WHO Family of International Classifications (WHO-FIC) Network in October 2018.
 As VA is increasingly becoming part of routine mortality data collections systems, the Reference Group supports and advises WHO regarding: